iann838/dumbtils/README.md

 1. Install python3 (3.6+) and pip3 in your OS.
 2. Run `pip3 install dumbtils -U`.

+Note: If new commands are not found after installing, try reloading shell or virtual environment.

 ## Commands

 * `procmax`: Return max process per user.